Nelbert442/dero-golang-pool/README.md

 		"port": 6379,               // Set port to append to host "password": "",             // Set password for db access "DB": 0                     // Set index of db
+	},

+	"unlocker": {
+		"enabled": true,			// Set block unlocker enabled to true, utilized, or false, not utilized "poolFee": 0,				// Set pool fee.
+This will be taken away from the block reward (paid to the pool addr) "depth": 60,				// Set depth for block unlocks.
+This value is compared against the core base block depth for validation "interval": "10m"			// Set interval to check for block unlocks.
+The faster you check, the more noisy/busy that process can get.
 	}
 }
 ```